 Let’s look at a few highlights.

-- You’re assured of a quality spark plug, thanks to a purified alumina powder insulator.
+- Superior quality thanks to a purified alumina powder insulator.
 This heightens the strength of the power surge and also improves the spark plug’s conductivity.
-Denso spark plugs can handle high amounts of stress and extreme temperatures
+Denso spark plugs can handle high amounts of stress and extreme temperatures.

-- These spark plugs come at a lower price than other leading brands, but you still receive exceptional quality parts
+- These spark plugs come at a lower price than other leading brands, but you still get superb quality for the price.

 - Vehicle manufacturers offer you branded spark plugs designed by themselves.
 While this brand may be a more affordable option, if your car is not of this brand, you run the risk that the plugs will be slightly different in size than your vehicle’s original plugs.